-After restarting the machine, the NetVault Backup Service sometimes fails to start on a Windows[®]-based NetVault Backup Server.
+After restarting the machine, the NetVault Backup Service sometimes fails to start on a Windows-based NetVault Backup Server.

-Check the Windows Event Viewer to see if it displays the following message:

-FATAL: could not create any TCP/IP sockets " for a PostgreSQL source
+Check the Windows Event Viewer for the following message: FATAL: could not create any TCP/IP sockets " for a PostgreSQL source

 NetVault Backup cannot start if the PostgreSQL database that is used to store the system data does not start.
 To correct this issue, start the Task Manager, and click Show processes from all users.
 You can see multiple instances of postgres32.exe running on the system.
-Select any one instance of this process, and click End Process to remove all instances of postgres32.exe.
-Then, start the NetVault Backup Service.
+To remove all instances of postgres32.exe, select any instance of this process, and click End Process.
+Start the NetVault Backup Service.